huggingface/diffusers/docs/source/en/tutorials/freeu.md

 export_to_video(video_frames, "astronaut_rides_horse.mp4")
 ```

-*Thanks [kadirnar](https://github.com/kadirnar/) for helping to integrate the feature.
-Thanks to [justindujardin](https://github.com/justindujardin) for the helpful discussions.*
+Thanks to [kadirnar](https://github.com/kadirnar/) for helping to integrate the feature, and to [justindujardin](https://github.com/justindujardin) for the helpful discussions.